jgerstmayr/EXUDYN/docs/RST/items/ObjectJointRevoluteZ.rst

    \LU{0}{{\mathbf{t}}}_{x0}\tp \LU{0}{{\mathbf{t}}}_{z1} &=& 0

-The index 2 constraints follow from the derivative of \eqeq:ObjectJointRevoluteZ:index3 w.r.t., and are given in the C++ code. if \ ``activeConnector = False``\ ,
+The index 2 constraints follow from the derivative of Eq. :eq:`eq-objectjointrevolutez-index3`\  w.r.t., and are given in the C++ code. if \ ``activeConnector = False``\ ,

 .. math::